Best DeFi APIs: How to Choose The Right One [2026 Guide]

 Solana uses a different account model from EVM chains.
 Its tokens and programs work their own way.
 A Solana wallet DeFi positions API has to handle that natively.
 CoinStats Solana API reads SPL token balances for an address and surfaces Solana DeFi positions in the same response.
 A Solana token positions API call returns both holdings and deployed funds — no separate Solana-only integration required.

-Comparing the Top 5 DeFi APIs
+Comparing the Top 6 DeFi APIs

-The table sets the five side by side.
+The table sets all six side by side.
 Note that they sit in different categories.
 The right pick depends on the job, not on one winning row.
 For the wider market beyond DeFi, our best crypto data APIs roundup is the next read.
 And before integrating any of these into production, our best token security APIs comparison covers smart-contract risk detection for the tokens and contracts you’ll be touching.

 API Best for Chains Per-wallet DeFi positions Pricing AI agent (MCP)